sentioxyz/iota/external-crates/move/documentation/book/src/packages.md

 ## Usage and Artifacts

 The Move package system comes with a command line option as part of the CLI:
-`sui move <command> <command_flags>`.
+`iota move <command> <command_flags>`.
 Unless a particular path is provided, all package commands will run in the current working directory.
-The full list of commands and flags for the Move CLI can be found by running `sui move --help`.
+The full list of commands and flags for the Move CLI can be found by running `iota move --help`.

 ### Artifacts

 A package can be compiled using CLI commands.
 This will create a `build`
 directory containing build-related artifacts (such as bytecode, source maps, and documentation).
 The general layout of the `build` directory is as follows:

 ```